-The dress on the right is another one of my layered creations that I wore to a few events and received many compliments on.
+The dress above is another one of my layered creations that I wore to a few events and received many compliments on.
 I found a short lace inset dress that has three layers of sheer chiffon.
 I layered that short dress over a lace slip dress and added a scarf as my sash.
 It is probably one of my favorite creations!

 Titanic Movie Dresses

-For the costume on the left, I also used a bath robe but instead of as a layer to the dress it became a coat.
-It is a beautiful velvet robe with a unique crumbled shawl collar that reminded me of this era.
+For the costume on the right, I used a velour bathrobe as a coat.
+It is a beautiful purple robe with a unique crumbled shawl collar that reminded me of this era.
 I wore it over my Nataya Titanic Tea Dress with a jeweled clasp to keep it closed.
-LOVE this costume.
+I LOVE this costume.
 My only complaint is a heavy bathrobe is quite warm to wear in spring/summer.

 Second and Third Class Costumes

 So far, all of my examples have been for the upper classes.
-The first dress could have been worn by third class passengers but unlikely.
-For these poorer passengers, a two or three piece suit was worn for most day or evening occasions.
+The first-day dress could have been worn by third class passengers but unlikely.
+For these poorer passengers, a two or three-piece walking suit was worn for most day or evening occasions.
 The look was also behind in fashion 5 to 10 years, which means skirts were fuller, jackets shorter, and belts often bigger.
+See more ideas here.

 The left outfit I added a blue wool shawl.
 On the right I used a vintage 1980s coat that was inspired by the Edwardian era.
 It came with a matching skirt but in a style a few years ahead.
 The skirts and coats did not have to match.
 For shoes, all three looks would have worn lace up or button up heeled boots.